hoijui/osh-dir-std-rs/README.md

 This consists of two parts:

-1. a (Rust) library to parse the specification(s) into easily usable structures
+1. `osh_dir_std` - a (Rust) library to parse the specification(s)
+    into easily usable structures & accompanying utilities
-2. a CLI tool (`osh-dir-std`) that helps checking a given projects file listing against one or multiple specifications.
+2. `osh-dir-std` - a CLI tool that helps checking a given projects file listing against one or multiple specifications.

 **NOTE** \